 I think you would be surprised at the different levels of golfers that ask me the question “What is the correct ball position in golf?“

 When I get a new student, I always go through an interview process.
-What is the one thing that almost universally everyone says that they want to do?
-It is to be more consistent.
+What is the number one thing that almost universally everyone says that they want to do?
+It is to be more consistent with their swing.

-So, as we discuss what is the correct ball position in golf, keep in mind, that we were talking about a stock golf shot. a stock golf shot would just be an average height flight for the golf ball.
+So, as we discuss what is the correct ball position in golf, keep in mind, that we were talking about a stock golf shot.
+A stock golf shot swing would just be an average height flight for the ball.

-If you were standing on the golf lesson tee with me, I would go ahead and place a golf ball off my “back foot.”
-I would then take a back swing and a forward swing… stopping just before the golf ball.
+If you were standing on the golf lesson tee with me, I would go ahead and place one ball off my “back foot.”
+I would then take a back swing and a forward swing… stopping just before the ball.

 Conversely, I will then take a ball and place it towards my lead heel (this would be the left heel for a right-handed golfer).
 I again take the club back and through stopping just before impact.

-This forward swing tends to be much more shallow and allows the clubhead to stay closer to the ground for a longer period of time.
-Thus, giving the golfer a greater chance for success.
+This forward swing tends to be much more shallow or back and through and allows the clubhead to stay closer to the ground for a longer period of time.
+Thus, giving the golfer a greater chance for success at impact.
 In addition, it allows the club face to stay more stable through the impact area.
-Read - consistency there 🙂
+Read - a consistent hit there 🙂

 There were a few of the old school players that would play all of their golf shots basically off the left heel… like this one… Jack Nicklaus talking about his ball position...

 Where Is The Correct Ball Position In Your Stance?

 The longer I teach golf the more and more the answer is becoming... it depends.